mohit-mamtora/go-web-setup/README.md

     ├── logs
     └── migrations

-# TODO
+## To-Do

-- Update readme
+- Update the readme with more detailed instructions.
-- Test case
-- Queue management ( horizon )
+- Write test cases to ensure code quality and reliability.
+- Implement queue management (e.g., Horizon) for asynchronous processing.
-- CSRF support
+- Add CSRF support for enhanced security.

+## Contribution

+Feel free to contribute to the project by forking the repository and raising pull requests.
+Your contributions are highly appreciated!